lresner/meetx/meetx_playbook.md

    - 5-min rule: Teachers never speak for more than 5 minutes at a time.
 "Popcorning"
    - Every 5 minute block should bookend with an 'interactive practice' or other *CFU*
    - Use CFUs REGULARLY

-#### 3. ALWAYS use names + Personal details
+   - **ALWAYS use names + Personal details**
 	   - To reinforce positive behavior in front of the class (eg. 'Did everyone hear Laura's insight?
 Laura can you repeat?  or Steve can you summarize what Laura said and possibly add?'
 	    - To gently state need from a student in front of class 'eg. Tommy we need you to wrap up and give your attention to Lisa.'
 	    - In written curriculum examples (eg. 'Jerry.dance = "true"')
 	    - In impromptu examples/metaphors (eg. 'Ok let's try another example of real-world functions.
 We all know Jerry is an amazing dancer.
 Jerry — can you break down the steps of the 'duggy?')
 	    - To cold call
 	      - use regular cold-calling to see if people are digesting important concepts and to encourage attentiveness.
 "So Jenny,         if I wanted to rename a file from the command line, what would I have to type?"
 	      - Don't use as a 'gotcha'
 	      - Identify disengaged (probably lost) students, and cold-call and coach them through the problem.

-      #### CFUs
+      ##### CFUs
       Checks for understanding are a key tactic for
         1. Introducing interacitivty into a lesson
         2. Giving teacher as much 'early signaling' as possible to course correct — either academically or engagement-wise